 Neither Hilary nor Nick grew up on a farm.

-Nick Moore arrived to Almonte, ON in 2005 from High Wycombe, England, to attend a 9 month course at Rosewood Studio of Fine Woodworking.
-Little did he know that he would meet his future wife – an organic farmer – and move to Canada permanently, buy a farm and become a farmer, himself!
+Nick Moore arrived to Almonte, ON in 2005 from High Wycombe, England to attend a 9 month course at Rosewood Studio of Fine Woodworking.
+Little did he know that he would meet his future wife – an organic farmer – and move to Canada permanently, and buy a farm!
 Aside from his work on the farm, Nick’s reputation for repairing, restoring and building furniture is keeping him busy in the shop.
 To gain a sense of what his work is like, please visit nickmoore.ca.

-Our organic produce and honey are available at the Almonte Farmers Market.
+Our organic produce, pork and honey are available at the Almonte Farmers Market or from our farm.
 Our organic eggs are available for sale at our farm, as well as at Dunbrae Farms in Almonte.